 The last step in PMO activation project consists of expanding processes, tools, and techniques from the pilot project to the rest of the projects in the organization.

-The 5 PMO Supportive involved in the pilot project can now start engaging the others 14 PM.
+The 5 PM Assistants involved in the pilot project can now start engaging the others 14 PM.
 For now, it is enough if each project is managed at the project summary level.
 No need to break down into work packages or go down deeper baseline details.
 Change management would be more effective if first things are easy for everyone.
 We can always manage projects deeper later on, if needed.

 Change management goals for each project, right now, are these: